OpenMS/pyopenms-docs/docs/source/pyopenms_in_r.rst

-:term:`pyOpenMS` in R
+pyOpenMS in R
 =====================

-Currently, there are no native wrappers for the OpenMS library in R, however we can use the "reticulate" package in order to get access to the full functionality of :term:`pyOpenMS` in the R programming language.
+Currently, there are no native wrappers for the OpenMS library in R, however we can use the "reticulate" package in order to get access to the full functionality of pyOpenMS in the R programming language.

 Install the "reticulate" R Package
 **********************************

-In order to use all :term:`pyOpenMS` functionalities in R, we suggest to use the "reticulate" R package.
+In order to use all pyOpenMS functionalities in R, we suggest to use the "reticulate" R package.

 A thorough documentation is available at: https://rstudio.github.io/reticulate/